awk Language

 something you can rely on.)

-getline
+getline function

-(see section Explicit Input with getline
+(see section Explicit Input with getline).

-and END
+BEGIN and END rules

-(see section The BEGIN
+(see section The BEGIN and END Special Patterns).

-The System V Release 4 version of Unix awk
+The System V Release 4 version of Unix awk added these features

-(some of which originated in gawk
+(some of which originated in gawk):

-variable (see section Built-in Variables).
+ENVIRON variable (see section Built-in Variables).

-built-in function
+srand built-in function

 (see section Numeric Built-in Functions).

-built-in string functions
+toupper and tolower built-in string functions

 for case translation